-The PSCR also explained why network support solutions are not expected to have a feasible role to play in addressing the identified need on account of the unique and specific role that AC boards and associated assets play in the transmission of electricity and their relatively low replacement cost.
+Network support solutions cannot credibly meet the identified need for this RIT-T. This is driven by the unique and specific role that the identified AC boards and associated assets play in the transmission of electricity and their relatively low replacement cost.